 Frequent use of ultrasound imaging in diagnosis of acute appendicitis can be explained due to its high sensitivity and specificity, as well as its harmlessness [18].
-Ultrasound sensitivity in the diagnosis of acute uncomplicated appendicitis is estimated at 62-100%, and specificity at 79.1-96.8% [18, 19].
-Although the specificity of computed tomography (CT) in the diagnosis of acute appendicitis is considered to be 100%, and the sensitivity is about 90%, it is known that the CT method is more harmful due to the high dose of ionizing radiation.
+Ultrasound sensitivity in the diagnosis of acute uncomplicated appendicitis is estimated at 62-100%, and specificity 79.1-96.8% [18, 19].
+Although the specificity of computed tomography (CT) in the diagnosis of acute appendicitis is considered to be 100%, and the sensitivity is about 90%. it is known that the CT method is more harmful due to the high dose of ionizing radiation.
 In addition, ultrasound diagnostics is far more accessible.
 In a recently published study by a group of Turkish authors, CT showed greater sensitivity and specificity in relation to ultrasound, although it did not lead to a reduction in the number of negative appendectomies in children [20].
-However, an optimization of the ultrasound diagnostics quality resulted in a 67%-decrease in utilizing CT imaging in patients with suspected acute appendicitis, and consequently in a significant decrease in hospital costs [21].
-In the study by Binkovitz et al. [22], in which ultrasound diagnostics were analyzed and compared to operative and histological findings, the categorization of ultrasound findings was performed.
-Ultrasound findings indicating acute uncomplicated appendicitis with signs of inflammation of the surrounding adipose tissue or the presence of free fluid in the abdomen were most commonly observed in this study, in 72.73-80.95% of children.
+However, optimizing ultrasound diagnostic quality resulted in 67% decreased utilizing of CT imaging in patients with suspected acute appendicitis, and consequently in significant decreases in hospital costs [21].
+In the study of Binkowitz et al. [22], where ultrasound diagnostics was analyzed and compared with operative and histological findings, the categorization of ultrasound findings was performed.
+Ultrasound findings indicating acute uncomplicated appendicitis with signs of inflammation of the surrounding adipose tissue or presence of free fluid in the abdomen were most commonly observed in this study, in 72.73-80.95% of children.
 In addition, less than 10% of children had signs limited to the appendix, which indicate its inflammation, such as an increase in the diameter of the appendix above 6 mm, an increase in the thickness of its wall, incompressibility, and the possible presence of an appendicolith.
 There were also several cases in which the finding could not be determined with certainty, because the appendix was not visualized.
-In reported literature, in approximately 10% of cases, the appendix cannot be visualized, and possible reasons for this are abdominal wall tension, obesity, air or fecal superposition, or atypical position of the appendix [19, 23, 24].
+In reported literature, in approximately 10% of cases, appendix can't be visualized, and possible reasons for this are abdominal wall tension, obesity, air or fecal superposition, or atypical position of the appendix [19, 23, 24].
 There were no patients in this study that underwent CT scans.

-Analyzing hospital stay, patients included in our study who were treated with antibiotics only had significantly shorter hospital stay compared to the ones operated on (approximately four compared to six days).
-This finding is consistent with several reported studies in the pediatric population, but some studies reported shorter hospital stays for conservatively treated compared to the operatively treated adult patients with acute uncomplicated appendicitis, but not for children treated for the same condition.
+Analyzing hospital stay, patients included in our study who were treated with antibiotics only had significantly shorter hospital stay compared to the operated ones (approximately 4 compared to 6 days).
+This finding is consistent with several reported studies in the pediatric population, but some studies reported shorter hospital stays for conservatively treated compared to the operated adult patients with acute uncomplicated appendicitis, but not for children treated for the same condition.
 Also, there are studies which find no significant difference between these two therapeutic modalities [14, 25].
-The length of hospital stays of patients operated on for acute appendicitis is significantly longer in our study possibly due to the different protocols considering the length of hospital stay after appendectomy in our hospital, which differs from studies published world-wide [26, 27, 28].
+The length of hospital stays of patients operated on for acute appendicitis is significantly longer in our study possibly due to the different protocols considering the length of hospital stay after appendectomy in our hospital, which differs from studies published in the world [26, 27, 28].

-The majority of published studies describe conservative treatment using parenteral antibiotic therapy for at least 48-72 hours, and until achieving clinical improvement.
+The majority of published studies describe conservative treatment using parenteral antibiotic therapy for at least 48-72 hours, and until accessing clinical improvement.
 Therapy is then continued with enteral antibiotics for up to a total of 10 days [28].
-A similar protocol was applied to our patients, and it was determined that the children treated operatively received parenteral antibiotics significantly longer compared to the ones treated conservatively.
+A similar protocol was applied to our patients, and it was determined that the operated children received parenteral antibiotics significantly longer compared to the non-operated ones.
 On the other hand, children treated conservatively were taking enteral antibiotics significantly longer after discharge from the hospital compared to those who underwent appendectomy.
-In this study, no differences were analyzed concerning the choice or the number of antibiotics, which is certainly material for some future research.
+In this study, no differences were analyzed concerning the choice or number of antibiotics, which is certainly material for some future research.